-The loan has been fully repaid on March 02, 2022 from proceeds of Non-Convertible Debentures.
-'Indian rupee long term loan from financial institution carried PLR minus 645 basis points during the year (effective rate being 8.00% p.a.) payable at the end of every month.
-The loan was secured by first charge on entire immovable properties including, tangible/intangible assets, current assets (both present and future) including receivables,; first charge on cash and bank accounts but not limited to escrow accounts/trust and retention account and any other reserve, first charge on all the rights, title, interest, benefits, claims and demand in project agreement (including amendments in project agreement), clearances any guarantee, warranty, letter of credit, performance bond by any party to the project agreement.
-Pledge of 51% of equity shares & 100% of CCD's in the Company, held by Avaada Energy Private Limited.
-Assignment of Unsecured Shareholder Loan infused by the Promoter.
+The loan has been fully re-paid on March 02, 2022 from proceeds of NCDs.
+Indian rupee long term loan from RECL carried annual interest rate of ~9.82% p.a. payable at the end of every Month.
+The loan was secured by first charge on entire movable properties, including plant and machinery, machinery spares, equipment's, tools and accessories, furniture, fixtures, vehicles, stocks and all other movable assets, present and future, all the present and future book debts, bills, receivables, monies including bank accounts, claims of all kinds and stocks including consumables and other general stores; first charge on all the rights, title, interest, benefits, claims and demand in project agreement (including amendments in project agreement), clearances ,any guarantee, warrant, letter of credit, performance bond provided by any party to the project agreement, implementation support agreement (ISA) and land sub-lease agreement (LSAs).
+The loan is also secured by short fall undertaking for funding time cost overrun and corporate guarantee issued by Avaada Energy Private Ltd and pledge of shares in the Company, held by Avaada Energy Private Limited (formerly known as Giriraj Renewables Private Limited) representing 51% of paid up equity share capital and

+CCDs.
 Company has complied all loan covenant agreed.